 < Prev. | Contents | Next >

-Enjoyed the video?
-Don’t forget to subscribe on YouTube for more!
+Check it out in the video below, and don’t forget to subscribe on YouTube for more.

 Midway’s 1983 title Spy Hunter is a fairly well-loved title from the golden age of arcade games.
 While some would argue it’s not quite as well-known as the Pac-Men and the Space Invaderses of the world, it’s still a game a lot of people have fond memories of.

 Its top-down combat racing action provided an interesting blend of different genres to enjoy; there was the high-speed skilful manoeuvring of racers, coupled with the focus on high-score chasing typically associated with shoot ’em ups.
 And it had a distinct sense of style, too; originally intended to be a licensed James Bond game, the game ended up becoming iconic for its use of Henry Mancini’s Peter Gunn theme as its in-game music.
 And early example of a video game being genuinely “cool”.

 When a mechanical reboot and narrative sequel showed up for PlayStation 2 in 2001, then, it had quite the shoes to fill.
 How well did it pay homage to the original while providing an up-to-date experience for the early 21st century gamer?
 Let’s take a closer look.